Skip to main content

 Which data sources can Widget Builder connect to?

 Pre-configured integrations for SharePoint, Microsoft 365, Google Workspace, SAP, common HR systems, REST and GraphQL APIs and your own databases.
-If your data source isn’t on the list — bring it to the booth and we’ll check the connection on the spot.
+If your data source isn’t on the list — message us via the Voices app or bring it with you to Berlin and we’ll check the connection on the spot.

 Can I migrate existing custom widgets to Widget Builder?

 Yes — it’s actually one of the most common use cases.
-Bring a custom widget that’s currently maintenance-heavy and we’ll show you how much of it Widget Builder can rebuild without code.
+Bring a custom widget that’s currently maintenance-heavy to Berlin (or send us a screenshot in advance via the Voices app or LinkedIn), and we’ll show you how much of it Widget Builder can rebuild without code.

 Next step